BlvckBytes/docs-component-markup/docs/expression_syntax.md

 | `l-me: input[:'E']` | `l-me: 'ABCDE'` |
 | `l-me: input[-4:'I']` | `l-me: 'GHI'` |

-## String-Explode Operator
+## String-Split Operator

-Whenever a sequence of characters is to be split up into sub-sequences based on a pattern of delimiters, the string-explode operator can be used to do so.
-Let's assume an `l-me: input` of `l-me: 'hello_world test1-test2'` and firstly focus on separators that are either `l-me: null` or empty - they split each single character up, such that `l-me: input @ null` and `l-me: input @ ''` both yield:
+Whenever a sequence of characters is to be split up into sub-sequences based on a pattern of delimiters, the string-split operator can be used to do so.
+Let's assume an `l-me: input` of `l-me: 'hello_world test1-test2'` and firstly focus on separators that are either `l-me: null` or empty - they split each single character up, such that `l-me: input split null` and `l-me: input split ''` both yield:

 ```markup-expression
 [